 Zamok has a knack for convincingly conveying the directional pull of the rope and it's effect on the body part involved, a science which other erotic artists struggle with.
 The function of the post between the poor athlete's legs is rather more obscure though.
 Notice the graduated scale under the table suggesting perhaps a tilting mechanism?

 A detail of this image which particularly appeals to me is the athlete's vest and shorts which are casually draped over the weight suspension post almost as though this were an interruption to a normal workout.
 The stretching device with it's table and pulleys seems to combine elements of medical equipment with conventional gym training machines.
 Even the gag looks like it might be genuine sporting paraphernalia and Zamok leaves you in no doubt that it's tight.
 The whole image is a study in tension.
-This is the only Zamok picture I have seen which is coloured, that's possibly the work of a collaborator.
+Coloured pictures by Zamok are rare.

 This is a great picture, albeit one that is slightly puzzling.
 Technically skilled, it captures a strange sense of shared purpose between the two protagonists which is fascinating.
 The eroticism is quite mild and seems to originate from the well-used, slightly sleazy clothing as much as the explicit sexual bondage.